-As of December 31, 2021, we had federal and state net operating loss carryforwards of \$245.8 million and \$244.0 million, respectively, which begin to expire in 2036.
-Approximately \$214.8 million of the federal net operating losses can be carried forward indefinitely.
-As of December 31, 2021, we also had federal orphan drug credits of \$6.7 million, which begin to expire in 2040.
-As of December 31, 2021, we also had federal and state research and development tax credit carryforwards of \$6.1 million and \$3.3 million, respectively, which begin to expire in 2035 and 2030, respectively.
+As of December 31, 2022, we had federal and state net operating loss carryforwards of \$275.1 million and \$272.6 million, respectively, which begin to expire in 2036.
+Approximately \$251.5 million of the federal net operating losses can be carried forward indefinitely.
+As of December 31, 2022, we also had federal orphan drug credits of \$14.6 million, which begin to expire in 2040.
+As of December 31, 2022, we also had federal and state research and development tax credit carryforwards of \$6.9 million and \$4.0 million, respectively, which begin to expire in 2035 and 2030, respectively.
 These net operating loss and tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.

 In general, under Section 382 of the U.S. Internal Revenue Code of 1986, as amended, or the Code, and corresponding provisions of state law, a corporation that undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership by certain stockholders over a three-year period, is subject to limitations on its ability to utilize its pre-change net operating losses and research and development tax credit carryforwards to offset future taxable income.
-We have not conducted a study to assess whether any such ownership changes have occurred.
-We may have experienced such ownership changes in the past and may experience such ownership changes in the future (which may be outside our control).
+We conducted an analysis under Section 382 to determine if historical changes in ownership through December 31, 2021 would limit or otherwise restrict our ability to utilize our pre-change net operating losses and research and development tax credit carryforwards to offset future taxable income.
+As a result of the analysis, we do not believe that there are any significant limitations on our ability to utilize our net operating losses and research and development tax credit carryforwards to offset future (which may be outside our control).
+As a result, if, and to the extent that, we earn net taxable income, our ability to use our pre-change net operating losses and research and development tax credit carryforwards to offset such taxable income, our ability to use our pre-change net operating losses and research and development tax credit carryforwards to offset future (which may be outside our control).
 As a result, if, and to the extent that, we earn net taxable income, our ability to use our pre-change net operating losses and research and development tax credit carryforwards to offset such taxable income may be subject to limitations.
 Our net operating losses or credits may also be impaired under state law.